amrhassab/Intro-to-Microprocessor-Design/README.md

 Last Editted: Spring 2014 - 2015

 Exercises and Tutorials were written by Eric Hoffman from the University of Wisconsin Madison and DO NOT BELONG TO ME.
-This is intened for ALumni's including myself to brush up on material learned in the past.
+This is intened for Alumni's including myself to brush up on material learned in the past.

+Again: TUTORIALS DO NOT BELONG TO ME.